Sun November 6, 2011

 ERIC SPOERNER: Have a good, modest life, you know, a good family and...

 DAVID SPOERNER: Being able to work hard and...

 ERIC SPOERNER: Maybe a little bit extra to throw around and waste on stupid stuff.
 But more or less just, you know, a comfortable, good life.

 CORNISH: But their real-life experiences, as they've made their way in the world, have been quite different for father and son.

-SPOERNER: My parents, they made good money.
-My dad was a hardworking union man for UPS, and they made that good middle-class life.
-And I was raised in, you know, under the understanding that if you just put your head down and go to a good school and then you get a good job and, you know, at the very least doing that will get you the middle-class life.
+ERIC SPOERNER: My parents, they made good money.
+My dad was a hardworking union man for UPS, and they made that good, middle-class life.
+And I was raised in, you know - under the understanding that if you just put your head down and go to a good school and then you get a good job and, you know - at the very least, doing that will get you the middle-class life.
 And it may guarantee you something more.

-And what I see now is I've done all that stuff.
-Now, here I am with a degree from at top 25 university and a mountain of debt, and a good job, you know, working on that electric Smart Grid.
-You know, serious hi-tech stuff, and I feel like I'm struggling to build the same life that he was able to as a truck driver.
+And what I see now is, I've done all that stuff.
+Now, here I am with a degree from at top 25 university and a mountain of debt, and a good job, you know, working on the electric Smart Grid.
+You know, serious, high-tech stuff, and I feel like I'm struggling to build the same life that he was able to as a truck driver.